Data Modeling Strategies for Big Data Integration

 Introduction to Data Modeling for Big Data Integration

-Object-Oriented Modeling for Big Data
+Data Modeling Techniques for Big Data Integration

-Graph Modeling for Big Data
+NoSQL Data Modeling for Big Data Integration

-Data Virtualization for Big Data Integration
+Data Governance and Quality for Big Data Integration

 Best Practices for Data Modeling in Big Data Integration